Recycling

 Latex Paint

-Latex and any other water-based paint are not hazardous materials, and are not accepted as part of the drop-off disposal program.
+Latex and other water-based paint are not hazardous materials and are not accepted in the drop-off disposal program.
 Latex paint should be dried out and disposed of in the regular rubbish.
-Step by step instructions on how to dry out latex paint is available at www.cuyahogarecycles.org/latex_paint
+Step-by-step instructions on how to dry out latex paint is available at www.cuyahogarecycles.org/latex_paint

 Needles and Sharps